KristianHolsheimer/keras-gym/doc/notebooks/frozen_lake/actor_critic.rst

 In this notebook we solve a non-slippery version of the `FrozenLake-v0
 <https://gym.openai.com/envs/FrozenLake-v0/>`_ environment using the TD actor
-critic algorithm.
+critic algorithm with PPO policy updates.
 We'll use a linear function approximator for our :term:`policy <updateable policy>` and our :term:`state value function`.

 GitHub version